abshinn/abshinn.github.io/_posts/2014-10-11-using-combinebykey-in-apache-spark.markdown

 The example below uses data in the form of a list of tuples in the form: `(key, value)`.
 I turn that list into a [Resilient Distributed Dataset (RDD)](http://www.thecloudavenue.com/2014/01/resilient-distributed-datasets-rdd.html) with `sc.parallelize`, where `sc` is an instance of `pyspark.SparkContext`.

 The next step is to use `combineByKey` to compute the sum and count for each key in `data`.
-Admittedly, using three lambda-functions as arguments to `combineByKey` does not yield the most readable code.
+Admittedly, using three lambda-functions as arguments to `combineByKey` makes the code difficult to read.
 I will explain each lambda-function in the next section.
 The result, `sumCount`, is an RDD where its values are in the form of `(label, (sum, count))`.

 To compute the average-by-key, I use the `map` method to divide the sum by the count for each key.

 Finally, I use the `collectAsMap` method to return the average-by-key as a dictionary.